Student Computers: FAQ’s

-(Computer distribution for new Transfer or Re-Admitting students is scheduled on Validation Day in August: time TBA).
+(Computer distribution for new Transfer & Re-Admitting students is scheduled on Validation Day in August: time TBA).

 A: Spring Term: Computer distribution is held on Validation Day in January; time TBA.

-- Bring your new student ID or a photo ID.
+- Bring or obtain your new Morningside College student ID.

 - The full version of the following 3 contracts should be read ahead of time.
 They are located online here and are referenced from your Admissions Dashboard when completing the computer selection.

 - Computer Ethics and Network Acceptable Use Policy‑online

 - Students are required to sign a one-page condensed version of these contracts when picking up the new computer.